Beer crepes benefit from a batter that rises better and has a lighter structure.

 When a different strain of yeast is used to ferment a brew with an identical grain bill and hops profile the signature aromas do not occur in an as pronounced manner or not at all.
 For example American style wheat beers have many of the landmark Hefeweizen qualities, but the American yeast strains creating them bring about different aromas.

 I would use a traditional Bavarian Hefeweizen with gusto in this recipe, especially if I was going for a banana, honey and walnuts filling.
 Or a Dunkelweizen like the one Chris made if using chocolate spread as filling.
 Because of the choice of ricotta, blueberries and lemon filling, I decided on a clean American ale yeast fermented brew.

-The Session Wheat was included in their Session line up in 2016.
 It has a bready/yeasty, lemony and slightly spicy aroma with grainy, fruity and elegantly spicy aftertaste.
-Crisp and clean with a gorgeous citrusy hop finish it is an amazingly refreshing thirst quencher on hot summer days.
-And of course, it did its job in the subject crepe batter beautifully.
+It did its job in the subject crepe batter beautifully.
 Just the beer to be paired with ricotta, blueberries and lemon.

 The first beer crepe from each batch usually requires a bit more grease in the pan, but after that only a small amount (to the tune of 1/2 tsp) of melted butter or cooking oil is all that you need.
 Too much grease will result in the air pockets not forming.